harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 ## Harness Cloud billing and Cloud credits

 Harness Cloud provides Harness-managed VMs for executing various tasks, such as builds, and security tests.
 This section explains billing and credit consumption for Harness Cloud.

 [Learn more about Harness Cloud](../use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md).

 ### Credit consumption

 Each minute of execution on Harness Cloud consumes credits.
-The rate per Cloud minute, and the resulting credits consumption, depends on the target environment (such as OS type, machine resources, and so on) that you use for the Harness Cloud build.
+The rate per minute, and the resulting credits consumption, depends on the target environment (such as OS type, machine resources, and so on) that you use for the Harness Cloud execution.

 Users can choose between two models: **Flex** and **Custom**.